Profile: Meet the Victim and the Abuser

 Profile of a Physical Abuser of the Elderly

 Many (I believe most) home health aides are terrific and help to care for the basic physical and emotional needs of our aging adults.
 They clean, provide medication, assist in grooming and other activities of daily living.
-Over eleven million adults over the age of sixty-five (65) require care at home or in assisted living, or a residential care environment other than a nursing home.
+Over eleven million adults age sixty-five (65) or older require care at home or in an assisted living residence, or a residential care environment other than a nursing home.
 This number will skyrocket in the coming years.

-Surprisingly there are no uniform state and federal laws and regulations covering home health aides, other than standards imposed under N.J.
-Medicaid through the MLTSS program and other Medicaid waiver programs, and title 10 of the New Jersey Administrative Code which is a much-generalized regulatory outline.
+Surprisingly there are no uniform state and federal laws and regulations covering home health aides, other than standards imposed under the NJ Medicaid/MLTSS program and other Medicaid waiver programs, and title 10 of the New Jersey Administrative Code which is a generalized regulatory outline applicable to home health agencies, but not independent home health contractors.

-While N.J. requires criminal background checks of many caregivers, these laws only apply to in-home health care agencies, not independent contractors and self-employed caregivers who are found privately by family members and interested persons.
+While NJ requires the criminal background checks of many caregivers, these laws only apply to in-home health care agencies (and again), not independent contractors and self-employed caregivers who are found privately by family members and interested persons.

 Home health aides are often paid slightly above minimum wage and lack health insurance coverage and other benefits commonly offered to employees in other occupations.
 Thus, the intersection between home health care workers and elderly financial exploitation comes to this intersection.
 Some caregivers prey on older clients by physical threats but mostly accomplish their financial “crimes” by manipulation, undue influence, outright theft.